phaneesh/dropwizard-service-status-controller/README.md

-# Dropwizard Status COntroller Bundle
+# Dropwizard Status Controller Bundle

 This bundle adds This bundle adds status control to your drop wizard application which allows one to control the availability of the service.
 This will ensure that the service remains in